-To outline the Hamilton Public Library's role and position related to applicable Copyright and Intellection Property legislation.
+To outline the Hamilton Public Library's role and position related to applicable Copyright and Intellectual Property legislation.

 - The Hamilton Public Library (HPL) is not responsible for infringing copies made by users of the Hamilton Public Library's copying equipment and Makerspaces.
-It's the user's obligation and responsibility to determine and satisfy copyright or other use restrictions. - HPL respects the copyright and moral rights of authors and copyright holders and seeks to educate library members about these rights with regard to the Library's physical and digital collections. - HPL staff and members may make copies for specific purposes under the fair dealing provision of the Copyright Act.
+It's the user's obligation and responsibility to determine and satisfy copyright or other use restrictions. - HPL respects the copyright and moral rights of authors and copyright holders and seeks to educate users about these rights with regard to the Library's physical and digital collections. - HPL staff and users may make copies for specific purposes under the fair dealing provision of the Copyright Act.

-- Copyright is a legal means of protecting an author/creator's work. - Intellectual Property refers to the ownership of intangible and non-physical goods. - Fair Dealing is a user's right in copyright law permitting use of a copyright protected work without permission or payment of copyright royalties for the purpose of research, private study, education, satire, parody, criticism, review or news reporting, provided that what you do with the work is 'fair'.
+- Copyright is a legal means of protecting an author/creator's work. - Intellectual Property refers to the ownership of intangible and non-physical goods. - Fair Dealing is a user's right in copyright law permitting use of a copyright protected work without permission or payment of copyright royalties for the purpose of research, private study, education, satire, parody, criticism, review or news reporting, provided that what you do with the work is within the permitted uses as outlined in the Copyright Act Section 29. - Access Copyright is a Canadian non-profit organization that represents writers, visual artists, and publishers.
+It licenses the copying of creative works to educational institutions and businesses, redistributing proceeds to copyright holders to support the ongoing creation of new content. - Creative Commons is a licensing framework that allows creators to share their works freely while retaining certain rights.
+It offers a variety of licenses that enable others to use, remix, and distribute the works under specified conditions, such as attribution, non-commercial use, or share-alike requirements.

-HPL seeks to advocate for, inform and support the intellectual property rights of the creator as outlined within Canadian legislation while balancing the social benefit and educational value of fair use.
+HPL seeks to advocate for, inform and support the intellectual property rights of the creator as outlined within Canadian legislation while balancing the social benefit and educational value of exceptions to legislation as outlined in section 29 of the Copyright Act outlining "fair dealing."

 The majority of the material in the Library's collections is subject to copyright.
-It is not the role of Library staff to interpret the Copyright Act for members.
-Responsibility regarding copyright arising from the use and/or copying is the responsibility of the member making the copy, whether the member uses their own or library equipment.
+It is not the role of Library staff to interpret the Copyright Act for users.
+Responsibility regarding copyright arising from the use and/or copying is the responsibility of the user making the copy, whether they use their own or Library equipment.